 I should mention that starting 2013 Nissan Leaf comes with 6.6kW stock charger, so recharging could be done even faster - at 16.6kW total power.
 Electrically the upgrade described below is pretty much identical and still applies, but the location of charger, water cooling plumbing has changed.

-terminology right.
+right.
 It appears like more than 90% of people get this wrong.
-Just
+Just search for

-search for "Nissan Leaf charger" and all kinds of home EVSE's (Electric Vehicle
+"Nissan Leaf charger" and all kinds of home EVSE's (Electric Vehicle Supply

-Supply Equipment) will come up - you know, those boxes you mount o the wall of
+Equipment) will come up - you know, those boxes you mount o the wall of your garage that

 If you notice, the output of a wall mounted EVSE is still the same 240 VAC as comes to its input - just measure voltage across both larger prongs of the J1772 plug or receptacle.
 So external EVSE cannot possibly be a charger!
 Leaf's battery is around 360V and obviously DC, so integrated charger converts incoming 240VAC into 360VDC (up to 390VDC near fully charged battery) - that's what chargers do.
 Now, fast 100 kW DC charger the size of commercial refrigerator on a concrete pad you see in public places is indeed legitimate external charger - it produces 360...390V DC directly applied to the battery terminals, just like integrated internal charger does.
 Thus those DC fast chargers are never called an "EVSE".